 We have created a Queer Tango blog where we share Queer Tango videos, articles and pieces of news about Queer Tango events.
 If you have materials which you would like us to share at the blog, do write to us.

 The Queer Tango Image Archive

 The Queer Tango Image Archive is a digital collection of historical, pre-1995, images which relate to the themes and issues touched on by Queer Tango.
-The curators are Ray Batchelor and Gonzalo Collazo.
-The Archive provide a virtual space (designed by Birthe Havmoeller) where these historical images can be seen in one place, surrounded by comments from image Donors, from Visitors to the website and from ourselves.
-The Archive is our new satelite project.
+The curator is Ray Batchelor.
+The Archive provide a virtual space where these historical images can be seen in one place.
+The Archive is our first satelite project.

 The Queer Tango Conversation at facebook

 If you are a dancer, an activist, author, academic or an artist or all or any of these or in any other way interested in Queer Tango, we invite you to air your views here, to start discussions, raise issues, ask questions, respond to comments and compare your experiences with others around the world contributing to The Queer Tango Conversation.